microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 * ClientBuffer *must* have been previously retrieved from an instance of DMF_BufferPool because the buffer must have the appropriate metadata which is stored with ClientBuffer.
 Buffers allocated by the Client using ExAllocatePool() or WdfMemoryCreate() may not be added Module's list using this API.
 * This Method cannot fail because the underlying data structure that stores the buffer is a LIST_ENTRY.
-* A buffer may never be put to more than one DMF_BufferPool instance at a time.
+* The Client loses the ownership of the buffer once the buffer has been put into a DMF_BufferPool.
+The Client must not try to access that buffer after calling hte Put Method.
+Thereby a buffer may never be put to more than one DMF_BufferPool instance at a time.
 Doing so will cause corruption.
 This condition is checked in DEBUG mode.
-* There are race conditions associated with asynchronously removing a buffer from a list when other threads may also be removing or enumerating the same buffer.
-This Module properly synchronizes accesses the buffers to properly handle these race conditions.
+* The Module implementation handles race conditions where differnet threads are putting , getting or enumerating buffers for a buffer pool instance.
+This Module handles those race conditions and is multithread safe.

 -----------------------------------------------------------------------------------------------------------------------------------